mgalardini/pyseer/docs/options.rst

                            Correlation filter for elastic net (phenotype/variant
                            correlation quantile at which to start keeping variants) [Default: 0.25]

    Covariates:
      --covariates COVARIATES
-                           User-defined covariates file (tab-delimited, no
+                           User-defined covariates file (tab-delimited, with
                            header, first column contains sample names)
      --use-covariates [USE_COVARIATES [USE_COVARIATES ...]]
                            Covariates to use.
 Format is "2 3q 4" (q for quantitative) [Default: load covariates but don't use them]

    Other:
      --print-samples       Print sample lists [Default: hide samples] --print-filtered      Print filtered variants (i.e. fitting errors)